andreimerlescu/andreimerlescu/README.md

 ## Consulting availability

+Without a full-time engagement, I have capacity for up to five consulting retainer clients.
 I have capacity for one additional client.
 I take on engagements where infrastructure is costing too much, breaking too often, or not deploying fast enough.

 **Retainer:** $3,000/mo · covers up to 20 hours per month (works out to 5 hours per week) **Additional hours:** $200/hr · billed $40 per 12-minute units